19hours/sg-statutes/Acts/Criminal Law (Temporary Provisions) Act.md

 21.

-Services relating to dealings in securities, trading in futures contracts and leveraged foreign exchange trading provided by the holder of a capital markets services licence under the Securities and Futures Act (Cap.
+Services relating to dealings in capital markets products provided by the holder of a capital markets services licence under the Securities and Futures Act (Cap.
 289).

+[Act 4 of 2017 wef 08/10/2018]

 22.